Comprehensive information on how the integrity of research at Goldsmiths is ensured from an ethical perspective.

 Useful General and Disciplinary-Specific Ethical Guidelines

-Applicants should, in the first instance, consider the Goldsmiths Code of Practice on Research Ethics (PDF download).
+Applicants should, in the first instance, consider the UKRIO Code of Good Practice that we have adopted as our institutional code of practice.

 The university Research Ethics and Integrity Sub-Committee only considers academic practice that is constituted as academic ‘research’.
 Applications for ethical review are considered with regard to general principles of research ethics and the particular disciplinary context of the research.
 The Committee understands that, although general standards of good ethical practice need to be met, different disciplines frame such principles in the context of different forms of ethical deliberation and knowledge.
 All ethical scrutiny should be commensurate to the research proposed and its disciplinary context and proportionate to the potential risks involved.
 In that light, all applicants are asked to consider the guidelines and codes of practice formulated within particular disciplinary associations and professional societies.

-Such guidelines and codes of practice might include those from the following organisations:
+Such guidelines and codes of practice might include those from the following organisations, in addition to those of the funding bodies:

 - Association of Social Anthropologists Ethics Guidelines